Las Vegas turns red for entertainment community affected by COVID-19

 The event is part of the nationwide Red Alert event.
 About 1,500 venues and businesses across the country — including dozens in Las Vegas — will turn red Tuesday.
 Among locations that will turn red in Las Vegas include Allegiant Stadium, Las Vegas Ballpark, the Mob Museum and Tuscany Suites.

 The Thomas & Mack Center was lit up with 48 lasers.
-The school’s Ham Hall, Judy Bayley Theater and Flashlight installation were also set to be lit up.
+The school’s Artemus Ham Hall, Judy Bayley Theater and Flashlight installation were set to be lit up.

 Among those on hand were Michelle Johnson, known as Las Vegas’s First Lady of Jazz.